Intercultural Capacity Building Grants

 Apply for a grant of up to $10,000.

-- Eligibility: This competition is open to current University of Calgary students (registered in full-time undergraduate or graduate credit programs), post-doctoral scholars, academic staff, non-academic staff, business/service units, and faculties.
+1. Eligibility: This competition is open to current University of Calgary students (registered in full-time undergraduate or graduate credit programs), post-docs, academic staff, non-academic staff, business/service units, and faculties.
 Impact in intercultural capacity building of students, faculty and staff.

-- Rights and Permissions: Activity or annual reports may be shared for reporting purposes both internally and externally in relation to the Indigenous Strategy, ii’ taa’poh’to’p.
+3. Rights and Permissions: Activity or annual reports may be shared for reporting purposes both internally and externally in relation to the Indigenous Strategy ii’ taa’poh’to’p.

-- Grants: The successful applications will be announced on August 31, 2021.
+7. Grants: The successful applications will be announced on August 31, 2022.
 A maximum of up to $10,000 will be awarded to any single project.
-The program year for implementation is September 1, 2021 to August 31, 2021.
-Successful applicants will receive grant funds on or before September 1, 2021 and will have until August 31, 2022 to expend funds and complete project activities as outlined in proposal submissions.
+The program year for implementation is September 1, 2022, to August 31, 2023.
+Successful applicants will receive grant funds on or before September 1, 2022 and will have until August 31, 2023 to expend funds and complete project activities as outlined in proposal submissions.
 Any unspent funding from the grant shall be returned to the Office of the Vice Provost (Indigenous Engagement) so that it may be reallocated to the next grant cycle.
+A one-year extension may be granted with rationale.